activismap-projects/activismap-api/README.md

 # Useful tricks

-* Vhost example (to allow user to code as himself and not root)
+* Apache vhost example (to allow user to code as himself and not root).

     ```
     <VirtualHost *:80>